 HLG 100 3000K/4000K (Best Overall)

-Tip: If you are planning to grow your peppers indoors through to harvest, get the 3000K version LED panel for better harvests.
+Tip: If you are planning to grow your peppers indoors through to harvest, consider using the 3000K version LED panel for better harvests.
+Or, you could provide supplemental red light during the flowering stage.

 We like our HLG 100 LED grow light for peppers specifically because we have the option to use the light to grow plants from seedling all the way through to harvest.
-The 4000K spectrum requires no adjustment in wavelength when the plants begin to flower (though we typically use it just for starting plants).
+The 4000K spectrum is ideal for strong vegetative growth, but can also be used for flowering and fruiting stages.

-The price is somewhat high, but we have heard complaints from other pepper growers when using cheap units with similar output claims.
-Cheap units are typically poorly built, leading to shorter lifespans.
+The price is reasonable for a high quality board, and HLG is well-respected for making long-lasting, quality products.
+We have read countless complaints from other pepper growers who used cheap lights with similar output claims.
+These units are typically poorly built, leading to shorter lifespans.
 The HLG is designed for long-term use and should last upwards of 50,000 hours of runtime*.

 This unit is also silent, meaning no fan is necessary in most grow situations.
-However, if you are growing in an indoor tent, you may want to monitor the temperature, as it does get warm.
+However, if you are growing in an indoor tent, you may want to monitor the temperature, as the light does produce some warmth.

 When compared to HID lights or even other LED boards, this light runs cool.
 This is thanks to the aluminum board which dissipates heat quickly.